 “Give me that!” she said, almost shouting as she grabbed the sack out of my hand.
 “Look!
 This fuckin’ coffee’s still hot.
 He must’ve just been here.”
 She was visibly shaking.

 “Quite the gentleman to deliver breakfast, doncha think?”

 “Well, what the hell do you expect from a smartass?”

-“You can’t leave now,” she said as she walked over and slumped down into an overstuffed chair, dropping the bag on the floor almost tipping over the coffees inside.
+“You can’t leave now,” she said as she walked over and slumped down into an overstuffed chair.
+She dropped the bag on the floor.
+The coffee almost tipped over onto the carpet.

 “Seriously?
 Will he try to hurt you if I go?”

 “No… not right away anyhow.
 It’s you… You!
 He’ll be after you!
 Dammit to Fuck!”